pjwh173/Terzaghi_GBC/README.md

 I made this because I'm taking geotechnical engineering/foundation design and I'm lazy.

-Right now, only works with US freedom units.
-May add SI at some point.
+Right now, only works with FREEDOM UNITS.
+May add SI at some point